-Tread carefully.
+Tread carefully when posting to existing boards.
 Follow the discussion for a month or so before wading in, as you're expected to know what's gone before.
 Don't give your real name or e-mail address until you're sure of the response, as you can be flamed by hundreds of irate responses that will clog up your emails or even put you out of business for a time.